The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Introduction

+This additional stability assumption `\textit{with K\"ahler--Einstein metrics}' is enjoyable for interest in particular examples: there are various important examples of Fano manifolds admitting K\"ahler--Einstein metrics.
+However, on the other hand, it is also known that there are many examples of Fano manifolds who do not admit any K\"ahler--Einstein metrics; even the one point blowing up of $\mathbb{C}P^n$.

-The existence of a well-behaved moduli space of projective varieties could be considered as a classification of them.
-Odaka and Okada conjectured in \cite{OO} that every Fano manifold with Picard number one, which is one of the final outcome of the MMP, is K-semistable, so that they are `classified' by the moduli space.
-But now many counterexamples of this conjecture was constructed by Fujita \cite{Fujit} and Delcroix \cite{Del}.
+Philosophically, constructing moduli spaces of varieties in the schematic/complex analytic category within a unified theoretical framework can be regard as giving a (schematic/complex analytic method for) classification of them.
+From a viewpoint of MMP, Odaka and Okada conjectured in \cite{OO} that every \textit{smooth} Fano manifold with Picard number one, which is one of the final outcome of the MMP, is \textit{K-semistable}, so that they are members of the moduli space of K\"ahler--Einstein Fano manifolds and hence are classified.
+However, (infinitely) many counter-examples of this conjecture are discovered by Fujita \cite{Fujit} and Delcroix \cite{Del}.
+We face that the assumption \textit{`with K\"ahler--Einstein metrics'} is restrictive for our interest on this classification concern.

-In this paper, we extend the moduli space of Fano manifolds with K\"ahler-Einstein metrics to \textit{the moduli space of Fano manifolds with K\"ahler-Ricci solitons}.
-K\"ahler-Ricci soliton, which consists of a K\"ahler metric and a holomorphic vector field, is a natural generalization of K\"ahler-Einstein metrics from the viewpoint of K\"ahler-Ricci flow.
-There are large amount of known examples of Fano manifolds admitting K\"ahler-Ricci solitons, including Delcroix's infinite series of counterexamples of Odaka-Okada conjecture.
+In this paper, we extend the moduli space of Fano manifolds with K\"ahler--Einstein metrics to \textit{the moduli space of Fano manifolds with K\"ahler--Ricci solitons}.
+K\"ahler--Ricci soliton, which consists of a K\"ahler metric and a holomorphic vector field, is a natural generalization of K\"ahler--Einstein metrics from the viewpoint of K\"ahler--Ricci flow.
+The uniqueness of K\"ahler--Ricci soliton modulo the identity component of the biholomorphism group is known by \cite{TZ2} as in the case of K\"ahler--Einstein metrics \cite{BM}, so that we can regard K\"ahler--Ricci soliton as a kind of `canonical metrics' on Fano manifolds.
+The equivalence with K-stability as developed in \cite{DT, Tian1, Ber} and \cite{CDS, Tian2} for K\"ahler-Einstein metrics are also covered for the case of K\"ahler--Ricci soliton in \cite{Xio, BW} and \cite{DatSze}.
+There are large amount of known examples of Fano manifolds admitting K\"ahler--Ricci solitons; Delcroix's infinite series of counter-examples of Odaka--Okada conjecture admit K\"ahler--Ricci solitons, while they do not admit K\"ahler--Einstein metrics.